IgA Nephropathy Treatment: 5 Keys To Maintaining Renal Function

 • Look for foods low in trans and saturated fats.

 Finally, your health care provider may suggest cutting back on protein as a way to protect your kidneys.
 The proteins you eat are broken down into waste products that need to be filtered out of your blood.
 Eating too much protein puts extra strain on your kidneys, especially when living with IgA nephropathy.
 Your doctor can help you find the right amount of protein your body needs to function — cutting back too much can lead to malnutrition.
+In addition, if your kidney disease is advancing, your doctor will also recommend cutting down food high in potassium and phosphorus, as these minerals may build up in your blood and cause harmful effects.

-Talk to Your Doctor About IgA Nephropathy Treatment
+Ask Your Doctor About IgA Nephropathy Treatment

 At MyKidneyDiseaseCenter, the site for people with kidney disease and their loved ones, people come together to gain a new understanding of kidney disease and share their stories with others who understand life with kidney disease.